jcgneto/CV/README.md

 # Research areas of interest

-Ecology and epidemiology of foodborne pathogens
+Ecology and evolution of foodborne pathogens and AMR bacteria
+Ecological interactions between gut pathogens and the resident gut microbiota

 # Publications

 ## Articles in peer-reviewed journals